serverpod/serverpod_docs/docs/06-concepts/02-models.md

 # Working with models

 Models are Yaml files used to define serializable classes in Serverpod.
 They are used to generate Dart code for the server and client, and, if a database table is defined, to generate database code for the server.

-Using regular `.yaml` files within `lib/src/models` is supported, but it is recommended to use `.spy.yaml` (.spy stands for "Server Pod Yaml") to leverage syntax highlighting provided by the [Serverpod Extension](https://marketplace.visualstudio.com/items?itemName=serverpod.serverpod) for VS Code.
+Using regular `.yaml` files within `lib/src/models` is supported, but it is recommended to use `.spy.yaml` (.spy stands for "Serverpod YAML").
+Using this file type allows placing the model files anywhere in your servers `lib` directory and enables syntax highlighting provided by the [Serverpod Extension](https://marketplace.visualstudio.com/items?itemName=serverpod.serverpod) for VS Code.

 The files are analyzed by the Serverpod CLI when generating the project and creating migrations.